Last Updated on April 23, 2022 by Rei Garnet

-It’s fine if your rabbit accidentally ate a little bit of gerbil food, but make sure that you don’t make it a habit.
+It’s fine if your rabbit accidentally eats a little bit of gerbil food, but make sure that you don’t make it a habit.
 Rabbits and gerbils have different nutritional needs.

 Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits can’t eat gerbil food long-term: